 The proposal narrative should be written by STUDENTS.
-The proposal may not exceed 3 pages and should be formatted using 11-point Times New Roman font, single-spaced, with 1-inch margins.
-The proposal narrative must include an experiment name and the three sections below.
+Generative AI is NOT allowed to create your proposal (spellcheck/grammar checks are allowed).
+The proposal may not exceed 3 pages (including in-text citations) and should be formatted using 11-point Times New Roman font, single-spaced, with 1-inch margins.
+The proposal narrative must include an experiment name and the three sections outlined in the Proposal Template, including the what, how, and why of your proposed experiment idea.
 DO NOT include hyperlinks to additional proposal information, files, or websites you have developed.
 This is beyond the 3-page limit.
 All links will be removed prior to judging.
-Citations, however, are acceptable.